carbonplan/ocr-web/lib/climate-risk-explainer/index.md

   </TableCaption>
 </Figure>

-Comparing our data, as well as the data of Scott et al. (2024), to Cal Fire’s dataset is less straightforward for two reasons.
-First, the Cal Fire estimates are categorical, not continuous values.
+Comparing our data, as well as the data of Scott et al. (2024), to CAL FIRE’s dataset is less straightforward for two reasons.
+First, the CAL FIRE estimates are categorical, not continuous values.
 Second, they are hazard estimates, and so do not assess the level of damage that a fire could cause and therefore should not be understood as a risk score.
 Nonetheless, the comparison to our risk dataset is warranted because both components of risk — BP and cRPS — relate to fire severity by reflecting the hazard frequency (BP) and intensity (a subcomponent of cRPS) of wildfires.

 <Figure>
  <Table